 15. Confessions Of A Fitness Instructor

 Have you ever wondered what fitness instructors were thinking as hoards of weight loss hopefuls roll in and out of the gym every day?
-Suzi is a self employed fitness instructor and blogger.
-She aims to show her readers how to live healthy while avoiding the extremes of weight loss so often destructive to your fat loss endeavours.
+Suzi is a self-employed fitness instructor and blogger.
+She aims to show her readers how to live healthy while avoiding the extremes of weight loss so often destructive to your fat loss endeavors.
 Suzi’s motto… being healthy isn’t about being perfect.

 17. Diary Of An Aspiring Loser

 Diary Of An Aspiring Loser was started in 2007 to chronicle the weight loss journey of Michelle.
-It has received several accolades including as a 2016 Best Weight Loss Blogs Winner from Healthline.
-Now two children later the blog serves as a weight loss lifeline focusing Michelle’s weight loss goals and keeping her ‘head out of the sand’ when it comes to relapse.
+It has received several accolades, including as a 2016 Best Weight Loss Blogs Winner from Healthline.
+Now two children later, the blog serves as a weight loss lifeline focusing on Michelle’s weight loss goals and keeping her ‘head out of the sand’ when it comes to relapse.
 It has also grown into a forum to inspire others in need of motivation.

 18. Double Chin Diary